onsi/gomega/index.md

     Eventually(c).Should(Receive())

 This will timeout if nothing gets sent to `c` (you can modify the timeout interval as you normally do with `Eventually`).

+A similar use-case is to assert that no go-routine writes to a channel (for a period of time).
+You can do this with `Consistently`:

+    Consistently(c).ShouldNot(Receive())

 Finally, you often want to make assertions on the value *sent* to the channel.
 You can ask the `Receive` matcher for the value passed to the channel by passing it a pointer to a variable of the appropriate type: